axelvaindal/meteor-event/README.md

 Let's see how.

-First, you need to create a server file which will be used in order to make the listeners declaration.
+The package is based on two classes named `Event` and `EventListener` which provides basic behavior.
+Thus, you just have to inherit from these classes in order to create an Event Based Application.

 ```
 // in a listener.js file (server side only)

-const UserActionListener = new EventListener(
+export const UserActionListener = class UserActionListener extends EventListener
 {
-	name: "UserActionListener",
-	listenTo: ["user.register", "user.addEmail"],
 	handle(event)
 	{
-		console.log("I handle two events with a similar treatment.");
+		// here I can do whatever treatment is needed in order to handle the event
 	}
+};

+// in an event.js file (server side only)
+export const UserAddEmailEvent = class UserAddEmailEvent extends Event
+{
+	construtor(name, address)
+	{
+		super(name);
+		this.email = address;
+	}
+};

+// in the server.js file (or a startup file loaded server side)
+Meteor.startup(function()
+{
+	let listener = new UserActionListener("UserActionListener", ["user.addEmail"]);
 });

-UserActionListener.register();

 ```

-Then, you just have to create an instance of an event (for example in the addEmail method of your application) and fire it to see the magic occurs.
+Then, you just have to create an instance of the declared event (for example in the addEmail method of your application) and fire it to see the magic occurs.

 ```